 McGavigan family urge PPS decision on prosecution ahead of May 1 legacy cut-off date

-McGavigan family urge PPS decision on prosecutrion ahead of May 1 legacy cut-off date

 and live on Freeview channel 276